The following procedure guides you through the deployment process of the sensor AMI to monitor your Amazon Web Services

 - In the filter box, type ExtraHop and then press ENTER.

 - Select the checkbox next to the appropriate ExtraHop sensor AMI and click Launch.

-- Select a supported instance type for the appliance you are deploying.
+- Select a supported instance type for the sensor you are deploying.

 - Click Next: Configure Instance Details.